Vyral/base-template/_drafts/dont-let-these-home-selling-misconceptions-sink-your-success.md

 {% include youtube.html %}

-There is a lot of misinformation out there regarding how sellers should handle the listing process, so today we’re going to highlight six of the most common selling misconceptions.
+<center>There is a lot of misinformation out there regarding how sellers should handle the listing process, so today we’re going to highlight six of the most common selling misconceptions.</center>

 If you plan to list your home, or are already in the process of doing so, there are six home selling misconceptions you should know about.